adityas129/blog/content/posts/RandomthingsIvedone.md

 - Learnt Abacus
 - At some point in my life played the harmonium, piano, tabla (probably what I am most proficient in at this point), drums
 - Crammed an entire course (and passed in uni) in 1.5 days.
 (I dont recommend this for things you actually want to learn but this was a required course for my program I had zero interest in)
+- Ate an entire pizza by myself in one sitting on a dare.
+- Tried a four million scoville hot sauce in a hot sauce shop in Westfield Mall in SF (RIP)